olgakostur/Flood-Tool/README.md

 # Flood-Tool

 This are the results of a group project at Imperial College London focused on developing autamated tool for estimating flood risk at each UK postcode area.
 More detailed description of the project can be read in Project_Description.ipynb.
-After successfull instalation folowing instructions below, user can use Data_Visualisation.ipynb to see the results of the project result visually.
+After successfull instalation folowing instructions below, user can use Visualization.ipynb to see the results of the project result visually.

 ## User instructions